Frequency guide & other ways to listen

-Channel 719 on your Freeview receiver or digital-ready television (Wales only).
+Channel 719 on your Freeview receiver or TV set (Wales only).

 BBC Radio Wales is available throughout the UK on digital satellite.
 On Sky digiboxes the channel number is 0117, while on Freesat you can find Radio Wales on channel 714.

 BBC Radio Wales can be received via Virgin Media (where available) on channel number 931.

-To listen to our live output click the 'Listen Live' button at the top of every page of the Radio Wales website, or press Listen on the mobile homepage or app.
+To listen to our live programmes click here, press the 'Listen Live' button at the top of every page of the Radio Wales website, or press Listen on the mobile homepage or app.

 Note: for rights reasons we are not always able to stream certain sports programmes, although we endeavour to make as much of our output available online as possible.
-More information about sports broadcasting online is available in our sport schedule guide.
+Full sports coverage is also available online on the BBC Sport Wales website.

 Mobile Phones / Smart Phones and tablets

-If you use your smartphone to listen to the radio on the internet using either using the 3G/4G network or wi-fi you can listen to Radio Wales live online, or catch up with shows from the past 30 days, from our homepage - bbc.co.uk/radiowales or using the iPlayer Radio app - available for iPhone / iPad and Android devices.
-The app is currently only available in the UK, although the website - and the ability to listen live and catch up with shows you've missed - is available internationally.
+If you use your smartphone or tablet to listen to the radio on the internet over your data network or wi-fi, you can listen to Radio Wales live online, or catch up with shows from the past 30 days, from our homepage - bbc.co.uk/radiowales or using the new BBC Sounds app - available for iPhone and Android devices.
+The iPlayer Radio app will continue to work for the forseeable future but is likely to be discontinued at some point in 2019.